 Our carbon footprint is kept low and we have more time to make chocolate for you!

 Where should I keep my chocolate bars? (and other shelf-life info)

 DO NOT PUT YOUR CHOCOLATE IN THE FRIDGE!!!

 Chocolate is like a sponge, if it is stored next to your soaps, you will get soap flavoured chocolate... ewww!

-Milk and white chocolate have a shorter shelf-life of 6 months.
+Milk and white chocolate and chocolate with inclusions have a shorter shelf-life of 6 months.

 Are the packaged chocolate and boxed orders safe from COVID-19 contamination?